10 signs your child might have ADHD

 Pharmaceutical treatments should be initiated under the recommendation of a specialist child and adolescent psychiatrist or paediatrician who has been trained in this field.

-Stimulant medication can improve attention span, decrease distractibility, increase ability to finish tasks, decrease hyperactivity and reduce impulsivity.
+Stimulant medication can improve attention span, decrease distractibility, increase the ability to finish tasks, decrease hyperactivity and reduce impulsivity.
 The different formulations of stimulant drugs differ mostly in respect to their duration of action.
 Short-acting stimulants last between three and five hours.
 Longer-acting ones last up to 18 hours.
 Your child will need to be carefully monitored if medication is started – there can be side effects such as difficulties in sleeping, loss of appetite and decreased growth.

 ADHD was traditionally viewed as a disorder of childhood that individuals grow out of.
 However, we now know that many children with ADHD continue to exhibit significant difficulties as adults.
 By adulthood, the classic hyperactivity of childhood may have eased; however, the effects of ADHD on social and academic functioning and self-esteem can become cumulative.
-For example, adults with ADHD have more marital difficulties, more employment difficulties and more driving violations.
+For example, adults with ADHD have more marital difficulties, employment difficulties, and driving violations.
 Untreated ADHD is associated with higher rates of alcohol and drug use in adulthood.
 Early intervention is key.

 If you would like to talk to someone about ADHD and whether an assessment is right for your child, please call 0203 761 7026.